Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/7_Smart_video_car.rst

     *   -   R,G,B Edit box
         -   Control the color of LED selected.

-    *   -   Button “Ultrasonic“
+    *   -   Button "Ultrasonic"
         -   Show the distance from obstacle.

-    *   -   Button “Light “
+    *   -   Button "Light "
         -   Show voltage of two photoresistors.

-    *   -   Button “Tracing-On/Off “
+    *   -   Button "Tracing-On/Off "
         -   Open and close  face tracking

 If you don't want to enter IP address after open the client, you can make some modification as below:

-1. Open “Client_Ui.py” under directory “Client”, then find code in the thirty-sixth line from the bottom.
+1. Open "Client_Ui.py” under directory "Client”, then find code in the thirty-sixth line from the bottom.

 .. code-block:: python